lotussavy/lotussavy.github.io/about.md

 - **Deep Learning**: Building and refining neural models to push the boundaries of predictive accuracy in mobility and transportation.
 - **Demand Modeling for Advanced Air Mobility**: Applying AI to predict demand in AAM, focusing on both regional and urban air mobility.

-## Academic Background

-- **Ph.D., Information Systems**
-  University of Maryland, Baltimore County (Aug 2023 - Present)
-  - Current focus: Demand modeling and forecasting for Advanced Air Mobility

-- **MSc in Information System Engineering**
-  Himalayan Institute of Science and Technology, 2019
-  - Thesis: "An Analysis of Classification Algorithms for Nepali News"

-My academic journey has also included stops at **Embry-Riddle Aeronautical University** and **Wright State University**, where I contributed to projects on **air mobility** and **neurosymbolic AI**.

 ## Professional Background

 Before pursuing a research-focused career, I worked extensively in the tech industry, including roles as an **IT Team Leader** and **Senior Web Developer**.
 My professional experience involved leading teams, overseeing IT projects, and building robust, scalable web applications.
 I bring this technical depth to my research, bridging the gap between industry practices and academic inquiry.